Damally/RedshiftWorkshop/Lab2/README.md

 **Load times and # of rows**

 •	customer ==>         aprox 1 minute – 15M rows
-•	lineitem ==>         aprox  25 Minutes, 600M rows
+•	lineitem ==>         aprox  10 Minutes, 250M rows
 •	nation;  ==>         N/A
-•	orders;  ==>         aprox 5 minutes, 150M rows
+•	orders;  ==>         aprox 5 minutes, 58M rows
 •	part;    ==>         aprox 1 minute, 20M rows
 •	partsupp; ==>        aprox 3 minutes, 80M rows
-•	supplier; ==>        aprox 30 seconds, 1 rows
+•	supplier; ==>        aprox 20 seconds, 1M rows
 •	region;   ==>        5 records

 Execute each COPY command individually.
 Tables `lineitem` and `orders` will take longer.
 You can monitor the load status by either using AWS Console or running a query on **`STV_LOAD_STATE`** table.

-Connect to the Redshift Cluster using a different session while you COPY command executes to check the COPY command state.
+Connect to the Redshift Cluster using a different session while your COPY command executes to check the COPY command state.

 ```sql
 /* Check load state */